 Text and Other Resources: Selected seminar readings have been prepared and will be distributed prior to and during the course.
 For example, considerable text accompanies this Syllabus, including descriptions of the forms of modern democratic governance, and excerpts from the U.S. Constitution.
 Also electronically posted for student use is a Library of landmark U.S. Supreme Court and other judicial decisions (edited to make them shorter and easier to understand - students are not expected to read all of these decisions; they are made available in the interest of providing the seminar participants full measure of resources with which to understand U.S. law, as well as a resource for future research if interested.)
 Further, we will resort to other available electronic resources for current news illustrating U.S. law.

-Seminar Schedule: The seminar will meet for five sessions, starting Monday, May 17 through Friday, May 21, 2021, in two hour seminar meetings from 4 p.m.-6 p.m., Lisbon time.
+Seminar Schedule: The seminar will meet for five sessions, starting Monday, February 20 through Friday, February 24, 2023, in two hour seminar meetings from 11 a.m. -1 p.m., Lisbon time.

 Daily Topical Schedule: